sallonoroff/sallonoroff.github.io/_posts/2010-08-23-it-could-be-me-draw-25.md

 Financial outcome: **-£1**

-Next week&#8217;s draw will mark the half-way point of this experiment.
+Next week's draw will mark the half-way point of this experiment.
 Given this, I might provide some in-depth analysis of the results thus far.
-It&#8217;s quite likely that I won&#8217;t though.
+It's quite likely that I won't though.
 Sorry.

-**Lottery balance: £-25  //  Not A Lottery balance: £25.03**
+**Lottery balance: £-25  |  Not A Lottery balance: £25.03**